steineggerlab/SeekRank/README.md

 ## Regressor_paper.ipynb
 Jupyter Notebook used for producing results in the paper below.\
 It might produce slightly different results shown in the paper due to the randomness in the training process\
-and the difference in the database searched against the training sequences.\
+and the difference in the database searched against the training sequences (using Colabfold database currently, supposed to be BFD + Metaclust2).

 ### How to run
 - On your machine: